nokia-eda/docs/docs/blog/posts/2024/try-eda-pro.md

 metadata:
   name: my-setters
 data:
-  SIMULATE: false
-  LLM_API_KEY: my-openai-key-data #(2)!
+  GOGS_REPLICA_PV_CLAIM_SIZE: 10Gi #(2)!
   # your other setters here
 ```

 1. As you can see, the setters file is a ConfigMap resource, but it is not applied to your cluster, it is only used by the kpt tool to read the values from it.
 2. The setter's key must match the name of the setter variable in the manifest file.
-That is why the key is `LLM_API_KEY` and not `apiKey`.

 Now that you have your setters file with the necessary values, you should set the path to it in the preferences file: